backlineint/bpi-11ty/src/til/2021/running-lando-on-an-apple-silicon-mac.md

 ---
 While I've done some NodeJS based development on my M1 MacBook, I had been procrastinating on doing anything Docker based.
 I had an opportunity to take the plunge today and decided to go for it.

-My understanding is that [this config is not officially supported](https://github.com/lando/lando/issues/2688) for a variety of reasons~~, but for me it pretty much just worked~~.
+My understanding is that [this config is not officially supported](https://github.com/lando/lando/issues/2688) for a variety of reasons, ~~but for me it pretty much just worked~~.

 Here's what I did: